 experienced mechanic.
 Let the guy in training practice on another car.

-Share this auto repair question page or bookmark it.
+Share this page with a friend or bookmark it.

 Auto mechanics can be mysterious.
 This next page will